Reichstagufer 17, 10117 Berlin

 Meet at our guide on the square next to the Palace of Tears, Reichstagufer 17, 10117 Berlin.

 This is a site where an estimated 45,000 prisoners fell victim to starvation, disease, forced labour, systematic extermination and experimentation.
 Experience the barracks, punishment cells, execution grounds, crematoria, pathology laboratory, gas chamber and infirmary.
 Hear stories about the brutal day to day lives of the inmates, but also survival and solidartiy amongst the prisoners and how they helped one another survive.

 Your guide and coach will drop you back to our central meeting point near S+U Friedrichstrasse Station.

-We went to Sachsenhausen with Gabi who was absolutely amazing.
-She was so knowledgeable about the camp, the history surrounding the war and Germany’s political history and was very friendly, inclusive and helpful.
+Gabi was so knowledgeable about the camp, the history surrounding the war and Germany’s political history and was very friendly, inclusive and helpful.
 The tour itself was the perfect length of time - 10am - 2pm and the coach drive out was very comfortable.
 Highly highly recommend.